oxalorg/vim-genox/README.md

-# vim-ox
+# vim-genox

-A vim plugin for automating my blogging workflow.
-This can also be used as a plugin for the static site generator:
+A vim plugin for the static site generator:
 [oxalorg/genox](https://github.com/oxalorg/genox/)

-Read my blog post about it here: https://oxal.org/blog/wip-my-first-vim-plugin/
+This has automated my workflow and removed the hurdles to blogging.
+Read more about it on my blog post here: https://oxal.org/blog/wip-my-first-vim-plugin/

 This is currently work in progress.
 It will not work on your system yet.